Cape police investigate shooting

-Cape Girardeau police are investigating a shooting in the 1400 block of Water Street northwest of Honkers Boat Dock in the Red Star neighborhood.
+A Cape Girardeau man was shot multiple times outside his home Thursday night in the 1400 block of North Water Street in the Red Star neighborhood, police said.

-The victim suffered at least two gunshot wounds to his upper body, according to Hann.
+The victim, whose identity has not been released, ran to a neighbor's home and asked him to call 911, police Sgt.
+Joey Hann said.

-He was taken to a local hospital and then transported early today to a St. Louis hospital where he is in stable condition, Hann said.
+Hann said the victim suffered at least two gunshot wounds to his upper body.
+The shots were fired from a small-caliber handgun, according to Hann.

-Detectives began investigating the shooting Thursday night.
-As of Friday morning, police had no suspects, Hann said.
+The man was taken to a local hospital and then transported early Friday to a St. Louis hospital where he was reported in stable condition, Hann said.

 Connect with the Southeast Missourian Newsroom: